How to Calculate Annual Percentage Rate (APR)

 To get the most out of APR, it’s critical to understand how it works.
 Sometimes your lender provides an APR, but you might need to calculate APR for yourself (or you might just want to check the lender’s math).

 With APR, you can determine which loan offer is best.
-Answer questions like whether or not you should get a low rate with high fees, or accept a higher rate with low fees.
+It makes it easier to figure out whether you should take a low rate with high fees, or accept a higher rate with low fees.

 How to Calculate APR